-Out of more than 4 million miles of public roadway in the United States, there’s an 8-mile stretch on Mackinac Island that stands apart.
+Out of more than 4 million miles of public streets in the United States, there’s an 8.2-mile stretch of road on Mackinac Island that stands apart.
 M-185 is the only state highway in the country where motor vehicles are not allowed.

-Instead, the traffic on the road that circles the outer rim of Mackinac Island consists of pedestrians, bicyclists and horse-drawn carriages.
+Instead, the traffic on Mackinac Island consists of pedestrians, bicyclists and horse-drawn carriages.

 When a smattering of motor vehicles first started appearing on Mackinac Island, a group of carriage men petitioned the village council to prohibit the “dangerous horseless carriages” that were frightening their horses.
 Village leaders enacted the ban on July 6, 1898 and it has stayed in place to this day!

 Where to leave your car when visiting Mackinac Island

 As automobiles became ubiquitous in the 20th century, the lack of motor vehicles on Mackinac Island has given the place a special character that makes it truly feel like a vacation escape.
 Visiting Mackinac Island is an opportunity to leave your fast-paced life at the ferry dock for a few days and slow down to clip-clop speed for a much-deserved breather.

 Fun facts about Mackinac Island transportation